KomradeSpectre/AetheriumMod/README.md

 ## Changelog
 ----
+[0.5.5]
++ Added a homing swords configuration option for Blaster Sword, disabled by default.
++ Added a config option to allow Blaster Sword to be used with any level of Barrier, disabled by default.
++ Added a config option to stop Shark Teeth from being able to kill you, disabled by default.
++ Added Nail Bomb, a new Item.
++ Added two implementations of the Nail Bomb item : One emits from the enemy if you pass a damage threshold, the other emits from you after a delay.
+The first one is a white, the second is a green.
+Config togglable.
++ Added Engineers Toolbelt, a new Green Item.
+With it, you have a small chance to duplicate drones or turrets on purchase, and a small chance for them to revive themselves on death.
++ Added a Targeting Indicator config option to Unstable Design.
+If there is an unstable design out, it places one of these above whatever it is targeting's head.
+An arrow on it points to the one targeting you.
++ Added an Aggression Pulling config option to Unstable Design.
+If it is targeting any AI, it will draw their aggression until it loses sight of them, changes target, or either party dies.

+[0.5.4]
++ Jar of Reshaping now fires the original projectiles it absorbed out.
+If it cannot find the original projectile it absorbed in the catalog, it fires my crystal jar bullet instead.
+This is config toggleable, but is now the default functionality.
++ The voidheart camera spin bug has been now truly defeated.
+It should never happen again.

 [0.5.3]
 + Fixed Heart of the Void cinematic spinning endlessly
 + Heart of the Void will now no longer leave a used dio in your inventory.
 It gets removed when the instability debuff is added.